MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="has_single_bit"></a>`has_single_bit`

-Checks if a value has only a single bit set, that is, is an integral power of two.
+Checks if a value has only a single bit set, that is, is the value an integral power of two.

 ```cpp
 template <class T>